d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

-When computing the cross-correlation, we start with the convolution window at the top-left corner of the input tensor, and then slide it over all locations both down and to the right.
+When computing the cross-correlation, we start with the convolution window at the upper-left corner of the input tensor, and then slide it over all locations both down and to the right.
 In previous examples, we default to sliding one element at a time.
 However, sometimes, either for computational efficiency